-As Covid restrictions loosen and children are once more going into schools for their entry assessments, we spoke to Hannah Howard, Head of Early Years at Horizon English School Dubai, David Wilcock, Head of Primary at The English College and Hannah Hepworth-Smith, EYFS Coordinator at Victory Heights Primary School, to find out what schools are looking for in school entry assessments, and how best to prepare your child.
+Now that Covid restrictions have dropped and children are once more going into schools for their entry assessments, we spoke to Hannah Hepworth-Smith, EYFS Coordinator at Victory Heights Primary School, Hannah Howard, Head of Early Years at Horizon English School Dubai and David Wilcock, Head of Primary at The English College to find out what schools are looking for in school entry assessments, what to expect, and how best to prepare your child.

 What happens in school entry assessments?